 - The guaranteed analysis on every bag.
-No need to send off samples to a lab if you need to know what’s in your horse’s forage.
+No need to send samples to a lab if you need to know what’s in your horse’s forage.

 Same size as other feeds.
 Easy to store, easy to move around.
 And much more maneuverable than a bale of hay!

-- Even easier to weigh and feed, no wasted hay out the back of the wagon.
+- Even easier to weigh and feed, with no wasted hay out the back of the wagon.
 It all fits in a bucket!

 - Even easier to eliminate wasted food, nothing blows away, gets peed on, or smashed by hooves.